Plagues of locusts everywhere,

 Rutledge: (menacingly) And they are ...?

-- Inverted in the song "Cool, Cool Considerate Men", several verse lead-ins resemble patriotic songs that then change into the song extorting the desire to protect what they have and not "risk losing".
-Benjamin Franklin later comments "Those who would give up freedom for a little security deserve neither freedom nor security."
+- Inverted in the song "Cool, Cool Considerate Men", several verse lead-ins resemble patriotic songs that then change into the song exhorting the desire to protect what they have and not "risk losing".
+Benjamin Franklin later comments "Those who would give up essential liberties for a little temporary safety deserve neither liberty nor safety."

 - Shout-Out/Call-Forward: Washington's dispatch about "drinking and whoring" in New Brunswick, New Jersey is historically accurate, but it is almost certainly also a reference to that city's playing host to Rutgers University — which would be well-known to the New York-based writers (particularly Charles Edwards, being as he was raised in Newark and settled in Parsippany) as a place for debauchery.
 Witherspoon's reaction is also a bit of a sly joke about what parents used to think about the town until their children actually get there.

 - The Show Must Go On: Real-life example: Howard da Silva insisted on doing all three of the opening "press" performances right after his heart attack, although he could barely walk.

 - Shown Their Work: A book on the play notes what parts were accurate, what parts were left out, and what parts were admittedly fudged for the sake of the narrative.
 Considering how much of this they actually got right, this musical remains the Trope Codifier for stage-based Historical Fiction - most of what we see is accurate, even if there are a few uses of Artistic License – History for the sake of drama.